LukeThornton92/string_theory/README.md

 Link to the page: [String Theory](https://string-theory-60d2d98dc791.herokuapp.com/)

+Due to the quantity of images and the size, please use the drop downs to see images and comments.

 ## Project Overview

 I built this site as a dedicated guitar shop focused on showcasing a selection of Fender and Gibson electric guitars.
 Users can easily browse and compare different models with a simple, streamlined filtering system.
 The site includes a responsive design for all screen sizes, an intuitive search bar, and dedicated sections for a blog, about us page and a contact us page.